AYU2027/NoteShare/README.md

 # NoteShare

 NoteShare is a modern, full-stack web application built with the MERN stack (MongoDB, Express, React, Node.js) and TypeScript.
-It provides a clean and intuitive user experience with a focus on speed, simplicity, and seamless collaboration.

 ---

 <p align="center">